 A few years ago, we here at Tom's Guide were hit by a phishing email message that seemed to come from one of our human-resources staffers.
 The message said we had to resolve an urgent payroll matter.
 There was a link inside the body of the message that took us to what looked one of our company's employee portals, where we were invited to log in.

 Not everyone fell for the phishing scam, and several people had the link blocked by antivirus software.
-But a few unlucky people did "log into" the fake employee portal, only to discover a few days later that their direct-deposit paychecks had been redirected to unknown bank accounts.
+However, a few unlucky people did "log into" the fake employee portal, only to discover a few days later that their direct-deposit paychecks had been redirected to unknown bank accounts.

 SMS text-message phishing or 'smishing'